Stefan beeli, CtO

 There, he developed subscription promotion campaigns for the 20 year-old publication that caused circulation to grow by 30%.
 He also tripled circulation for the start-up San Fernando Valley Business Journal.
 Having experienced outside fulfillment with Petersen Publishing, and having run the in-house fulfillment operations at the Business Journal, Mike next ventured into the fulfillment business.

 In March of 2003, Mike joined ESP Computer Services as the Director of Operations.
-In 2006, he became a part owner and now serves as the Chief Operations Officer.
-In this role he oversees 50+ people comprising Account Executives, Customer Service, Administration, Lettershop and Sales.
+In 2006, he became a part owner and shortly thereafter became the Chief Operations Officer.
+In that role he oversaw 50+ people comprising Account Executives, Customer Service, Administration, Lettershop and Sales.
 In 2017 Mike was named ESP’s CEO.

 Mike has served on the board of directors for the Western Fulfillment Management Association for 14 years and is a past WFMA President.
 He has served as the conference chair for CircDay LA three times, and for the Association of Area Business Publications three times.
 He has spoken at events for MCMA, WFMA, AABP, Folio:West, and the Los Angeles Direct Marketing Association.